symfony/symfony-docs/doctrine.rst

 Doctrine community has created some extensions to implement common needs such as *"set the value of the createdAt property automatically when creating an entity"*.
-Read more about the `available Doctrine extensions`_ and use the `StofDoctrineExtensionsBundle`_ to integrate them in your application.
+Read more about the `available Doctrine extensions`_ .

 Learn more
 ----------